ChuzaWick420/notes_publisher/docs/University Notes/semester 5/CS402 - Theory of Automata/Lecture no. 1/Lecture.md

 # Lecture No. 1

-## Summary

-- Introduction to the course title.
-- Formal and informal languages.
-- Alphabets
-- Strings
-- Null String
-- Words
-- Valid and Invalid alphabets
-- Length of a string
-- Reverse of a string
-- Defining languages
-- Descriptive definition of languages
-- Equal
-- Even - Even
-- Integer
-- Even

-- $$\{a^n b^n\}$$

-- $$\{a^n b^n a^n\}$$

-- Factorial
-- Double Factorial
-- Square
-- Double Square
-- Prime
-- Palindrome

 ## What Does Automata Means?

 It is the plural of `automaton`, and it means "something that works automatically".